Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Destination Group: Bogon_Subnets (Address group)

-3. Create a source IP address group bogon rule in the Forward chain.
+3. Create a source IP address group rule for bogon addresses in the Forward chain.

 Filter rule